-In countries around the world, people have seen progress in the expansion of water and sanitation services, yet 780 million still live without access to improved water sources, and 2.5 billion lack access to safe sanitation.
-Only 63 percent of the world’s population now has improved sanitation access, a figure projected to increase only to 67 percent by 2015, well below the 75 percent aim in the Millennium Development Goals.
+Much progress has been made in expanding water and sanitation services in the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA) client countries.
+Nonetheless, 768 million people worldwide are still without access to improved water sources and 2.5 billion without access to safe sanitation.
+Only 64 percent of the world’s population now has improved sanitation access, a figure projected to increase only to 67 percent by 2015, well below the 75 percent aim in the Millennium Development Goals (MDGs).

-Even those with access to water and sanitation often have to cope with poor service.
-Improving utilities’ performance is crucial to ensure continuous service and lower levels of leakage, which affect both the quality and quantity of water available to end-users and the utility's financial sustainability.
-Social and financial considerations must also be addressed in the design, planning, and implementation of water and sanitation policies and facilities to keep services affordable for the poorest.
-Tariff policies and strategic financial planning involving governments, service providers, end-users, and donors are important to ensuring sustainable water and sanitation services for all.
+However, even people who have access to water supply and sanitation services often have to cope with poor service provision.
+Improving utilities’ performance is crucial to ensure continuous service and lower levels of leakage, which affect both the quality and quantity of water available to end-users, the utilities’ revenue and its financial sustainability.
+Social and financial considerations must also be addressed in the design, planning and implementation of water and sanitation policies and facilities to keep the services affordable for the poorest.
+Tariff policies and strategic financial planning involving governments, service providers, end-users, and donors are key to ensure sustainable water and sanitation services for all.

 The following elements define the World Bank’s approach: